apache/paimon/docs/content/primary-key-table/overview.md

 In compaction, you can configure record-Level expire time to expire records, you should configure:
 1. `'record-level.expire-time'`: time retain for records.
+2. `'record-level.time-field'`: time field for record level expire.
-2. `'record-level.time-field'`: time field for record level expire, it should be a seconds INT.
+3. `'record-level.time-field.type'`: time field type for record level expire, it can be second or millisecond.

 Expiration happens in compaction, and there is no strong guarantee to expire records in time.